 - Memory 1024 Mb max: also, if not trying to use Virtual Fortigate for production level traffic, you will unlikely to hit this memory threshold.
 Both CPU and memory usage in Fortigate depends on the traffic volume passing the Fortigate.
 If you pass some 1-10 Mbit/sec in a lab, you will have both mostly idle.

 - VDOMs: Only split-VDOM mode is supported, i.e. you can create 1 admin-only VDOM and 1 traffic-only VDOM.
 This is quite limited mode and does not approximate fully featured multi-VDOM mode.
 And you cannot create fully featured VDOMs on this license, just a single default one root VDOM is available.

-- 5 Security Rules Maximum: causes discomfort as forces us to delete some rules to add new ones.
+- 5 Security Rules Maximum: At any given moment, you can have up to 5 security rules present.
+This causes discomfort as forces us to delete some rules to add new ones.

 - Crypto - IPSec/SSL/TLS: Low only, means only DES is enabled as algorithm.
 In my view this is the most limiting disabled feature.
 It means we can create IPsec with DES algo only, which is actually OK for labbing, IPSec VPN tunnels, including Forticlient dial-up, will come up just fine and we can later run OSPF/BGP over them.
 But SSL VPN, AppControl, and Web Filtering for HTTPS traffic will not work at all, unless you use some Windows 2000-era browser with such a low encryption, and even then, it will not work for other reasons.
 Also, any HTTPS traffic inspection, even certificate-only, is not going to work.